 Living rooms and bedrooms can be enhanced with the trend of mixing stripes and checks.
 These two might seem like they don’t go together, but you’d be surprised by how well they can complement each other!

 You can really dive into this trend by mixing and matching patterns with seasonal colors.
 You don’t have to choose bright, loud shades–muted tones work just as well for an understated interior design statement.

 9. Wall Mural

-A mural makes for a truly unique accent wall that is sure to capture your guests’ attention.
-If you’re particularly creative, you can even paint it yourself!
+A mural makes for a truly unique accent wall that is sure to improve vacation rental curb appeal it will also grab guest’s attention If you’re particularly creative, you can even paint it yourself!
 Otherwise, you can commission a professional artist to paint a mural for you.
 Murals that embody the feel of the surrounding nature in that area are an especially nice touch, although you could also go more abstract or even choose a floral design.